101100/xbee-rx/README.md

 `???` can be anything from `USB0` to `.usbserial-A4013E5P`.
 In addition, you will need to make sure that the module connected to your machine is in API mode and that you know the baudrate it is set to.
 By default, the baudrate is 57600 when API mode is used.
+In addition, you will need to know if you are using a ZigBee module, a ZNet module or a 802.15.4 module.
+These are sometimes referred to as series 2 for ZigBee or series 1 for 802.15.4.
+(Currently there are no differences in how this library works between the ZigBee and ZNet modules.
+Older series 2 modules have ZNet firmware and can typically be upgraded to ZigBee firmware.)
 Once these details are known, you can initialize xbee-promise:

 ```javascript
 var xbeePromise = require('xbee-promise');